 My dream is that team members are eager to shift hats and learn and prioritize team goals over their roles.
 No one likes feeling useless, and I’ve seen genius designers step into QA and UAT with brilliance.
 Why not?
 In this era, it seems particularly helpful if leadership can convey the psychological safety that combats defensiveness by discipline and encourages “educating up.”

-Yes, when GenAI is used properly, it can not only help team members ensure they’re questioning and reviewing their own work an extra time but enable them to do it in a shame-free psychologically safe environment.
+Yes, when GenAI is used properly, it can not only help team members ensure they’re questioning and reviewing their work a second time but also enable them to do it in a shame-free psychologically safe environment.

 We have to ensure everyone is using a safe instance and understands their limitations and dangers.
 We need everyone to always cross-check suggestions using multiple methods and flagging for human review.
 Essentially, we don’t want a product owner asking an LLM to write a feature spec filled with hallucinations.
 However, asking an LLM to review one’s user story to check for breaks in logic, lack of acceptance criteria, or areas that need clarification before handing it off to an engineer has been wildly helpful for people I’ve managed.
 They learn a lot, work faster, seem happier, and are more approachable.